intel/igsc/doc/igsc_api.rst

 4. OPROM Image info

-The structure `igsc_image_oprom` is an opaque structure representing used to hold paring state of the OPROM image information.
+The structure `igsc_oprom_image` is an opaque structure which holds paring state of the OPROM image information.

   .. code-block:: c

-    struct igsc_image_oprom;
+    struct igsc_oprom_image

-4. Retrieve device device OPROM version for data and code.
+5. Retrieve device OPROM version for data and code.

   .. code-block:: c